hawtio/hawtio/DEVELOPERS.md

 You have now defined a variable called _s_ which contains all the values in the active AngularJS scope so you can navigate into the scope and inspect values or invoke functions in the REPL etc.

+### Local Storage

+hawtio uses local storage to store preferences and preferred views for different kinds of MBean type and so forth.

+You can view the current Local Storage in the Chrome developer tools console in the Resources / Local Storage tab.

+If you ever want to clear it out in Chrome on OS X you'll find this located at **~/Library/Application Support/Google/Chrome/Default/Local Storage**

 ## How the tabs work